 The duty to pay defense costs requires the insurer only to pay the costs of the insured's defense.
 The insured may be able to choose its own counsel, subject to the insurer's consent, although some policies still may have panel-counsel requirements for certain claims, particularly larger claims, even under policies that provide for reimbursement of the defense costs by the insurer.

 Before choosing a policy, ask the insurer to provide you with a list of its approved panel counsel so you will know in advance of a claim which defense counsel may be available to defend you.
 Certain insurers are familiar with the very best ERISA defense attorneys and choose experienced panel counsel who are well-qualified to effectively defend and settle claims on favorable terms.

-In most states, an insurer defending a claim has the right to control the defense.
+Ability to Control the Defense In most states, an insurer defending a claim has the right to control the defense.
 Some years ago, this right was considered essentially unfettered, and an insurer could control most if not all aspects of the defense, including strategic decision-making, settling at any time and on terms of the insurer's choosing, and refusing to settle if the insurer wanted to take the case to trial against the insured's wishes.
 In many states, insurers no longer have the unfettered discretion they used to have, although an insurer who is defending still has the right to control the defense to a large extent.

 An insurer with a duty to pay defense costs does not control the defense; indeed, some recent court decisions have questioned whether the insurer has the right to participate in the defense at all, and some courts have not permitted insurers to review certain attorney-client privileged communications between the attorneys and the insured (although cooperating with an insurer might be to the insured's benefit).
 Under a duty-to-pay-defense-costs policy, the insured makes strategic decisions, although the insured still must consult the insurer before settling.